-(1) Part II of the exam, worth approximately two-thirds of the total exam grade, will require written answers.
+- (1) Part II of the exam, worth approximately two-thirds of the total exam grade, will require written answers.
 This part of the exam will consist of one or more open-ended questions calling for written essay responses to one or more hypothetical fact patterns.
-In addition, the exam may include directed response or "short answer" questions.

-- (2) I will write Part II such that it should be answerable in less than two hours.
+In addition, the exam may include directed response or "short answer" questions. - (2) I will write Part II such that it should be answerable in less than two hours.
 Nonetheless, you will have three hours in which to answer Part II. - (3) You will have the choice of typing or handwriting your response to Part II.
 The typing of exams will be in accordance with the School's policy for the use of computers to write exams. - (4) Part II will be administered on an open-book basis.
 You may bring with you any notes and books you like.
 No electronic or interactive resources (such as a tablet computer, smart phone, etc.) may be used or referenced.
-You may, of course, use a laptop to write your exam, but you may not reference files stored thereon during the examination session. - (5) Be assured that I will not use any questions for Part II that have been used on any prior exam. - 10-3.
-Toward the end of the semester I will distribute an Exam Prospectus that will provide more detail about the substance of the exam and how I recommend preparing. - 11.
-SAFE AND WELCOMING EDUCATIONAL ENVIRONMENT; ISSUES OF DISCRIMINATION, ACCOMMODATION, AND ACCESS: As members of the School of Law community, each of us has the obligation to work toward an environment where all students are given the fullest possible opportunity to flourish.
-You should know that UND has a number of policies and programs that are part of its commitment to providing a safe and welcoming educational environment for all.
-These include provisions regarding discrimination, access, and accommodation. - 11-1.
-The office of the Provost has encouraged the inclusion of the following in course syllabi:
+You may, of course, use a laptop to write your exam, but you may not reference files stored thereon during the examination session.

+(5) I do not re-use essay questions.

+10-3.
+Resources for Studying for the Exam: